 - Why is my curd grainy?
 In my research, I felt sorry for the cooks who were saying my curd turned grainy after refrigeration and, despite them knowing it was not due to the eggs scrambling, the only responses they were getting were “sounds like your eggs scrambled”.

-- My answer to this?
+My answer to this?
 Not necessarily true.
 You will know if your eggs have scrambled.
 You can see it in the warm curd as you pour it into your jars and they don’t scramble by themselves in the fridge overnight.

-- The sciency solution: It’s likely the graininess is caused by the breakdown of the emulsification – ie: the fats (in this case butter) and liquids (orange juice here) not emulsifying properly or that emulsification breaking.
+The sciency reason: It’s likely the graininess is caused by the breakdown of the emulsification – ie: the fats (in this case butter) and liquids (orange juice here) not emulsifying properly or that emulsification breaking.
 This can be caused by not whisking and agitating the mixture enough or by overheating or a combo of both.
 In any case, I tested this out and it can be fixed.
 Yay!

 How to use orange curd